Living Far, Loving Deeply

 So you keep it to yourself.

-The ache of not fitting in, even after all these years.
+The ache of not quite fitting in, even after all these years.

-The way the jokes fall flat because the humour here is different.
+The way jokes land differently, because the humour here is not the humour you grew up with.

 Back home, you could smell rain coming.